xuqingfeng/caddy-rate-limit/README.md

 }
 ```

-- whitelist is the keyword for whitelist your trusted ips, [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) is the IP range you don't want to perform `rate limit` and it will apply to all rules.
+- `whitelist` is the keyword for whitelist your trusted ips, [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) is the IP range you don't want to perform `rate limit` and it will apply to all rules.
-- resources is a list of files/directories to apply `rate limit`, one per line.
+- `resources` is a list of files/directories to apply `rate limit`, one per line.

 **Note:** If you don't want to apply `rate limit` on some special resources, add `^` in front of the path.

 ### Examples

-Limit clients to 2 requests per second (bursts of 3) to any methods and any resources in /r:
+Limit clients to 2 requests per second (bursts of 3) to any methods and any resources under /r:

 ```
 ratelimit * /r 2 3 second